SLiSeS: Subsampled Line Search Spectral Gradient Method for Finite Sums: Introduction

 Now, back to solving (\ref{prb}), we note that changing the sample at each iteration, i.e., changing the chosen functions and the gradients, produces a poor approximation of the inverse of the spectral step lengths to the eigenvalues of the underlying Hessian due to the influence of noise.
 Therefore, changing the sample at each iteration is counterproductive to the effectiveness of the sweeping spectrum behavior.

-In order to promote the speed-up that can be obtained from the sweeping process, our main contribution in this work is to keep the same sample for several iterations before subsampling again.
+In order to promote the speed-up that can be obtained from the sweeping process, our main contribution in this work is to keep the same sample for { a prefixed number of } iterations before subsampling again.
 That way, the inverse of the step lengths can be focused for a few iterations on a set of fixed eigenvalues and enable the spectral method to show its power in reducing the value of the objective function.
 As we will show in our numerical experiments, this change in the algorithm results in a significant improvement in the practical behavior of the method.
 Nevertheless, this novel strategy brings in new challenges with respect to the convergence analysis.

 The rest of this document is organized as follows.
 In Section 2, we describe in detail the new algorithm combining the new subsampling strategy with an appropriate line search globalization technique aimed at enhancing the practical behaviour of the overall procedure.
-In Section 3, we establish the convergence properties of the algorithm under some common variance assumptions for both uniform and nonuniform sampling.
-We prove the almost sure convergence assuming either some additional properties of the objective function or on the sampling.
+In Section 3, we establish the convergence properties of the algorithm under some variance assumptions for both uniform and nonuniform sampling.
+We prove the almost sure convergence assuming some additional properties on the sampling.
 Moreover, we suggest a modification of the algorithm which employs a combination of predefined and adaptive step sizes and allows to prove the convergence result avoiding both aforementioned additional assumptions.

 In Section 4, we report on the obtained numerical results and give further insights into the proposed approach.
 Finally, in Section 5 we present some concluding remarks.